 Folkmoot’s Rich History and Exciting Future

-When Waynesville surgeon, Dr. Clinton Border, returned home after seeing a dance team at an England folk festival, he thought such a festival would be perfect for Western North Carolina, which had its own rich history of preserving its traditional culture.
+When Waynesville surgeon, Dr. Clinton Border, returned home after seeing a dance team at an English folk festival, he thought such a festival would be perfect for Western North Carolina, which had its own rich history of preserving its traditional culture.
 It took from 1973, when Border made his trip, to 1984 before the first Folkmoot USA event took place.
 That year, symbolic as it was also the year that North Carolina celebrated its 400th birthday, welcomed performers from England, Germany, Holland, Ireland, Turkey, Mexico, Puerto Rico and India.